pgdr/talks/ownership/PITCHME.md

 * if you steal something, the police might want to have a say

-+++
+---

-suppose that Alice owns something (a bike?) and Bob steals the bike.
+suppose that Alice owns one and Bob steals the bike.

-* Besides philosophical issues,
-* the police and the court system

 Alice presses charges.
 Bob returns the bike.

++++

+Suppose we place ownership of a physical good

+e.g. a bike

+on a blockchain

 +++